What is Iliotibial Band Syndrome?

 What makes iliotibial band syndrome painful?

-In females, the bump of bone labeled the greater trochanter is much more prominent than it is in males.
+In females, the bump of bone labelled the greater trochanter is much more prominent than it is in males.
 This makes the angle that the band has to deviate greater to start with.
 In pronators (people whose feet roll in), not only are the feet affected but the whole limb will rotate inwards (towards knock knee).
 This further increases the angle that the band makes over the bone.
 It also increases the distance between the start and finish of the band by up to 6 mm as the shortest distance between two points is a straight line rather than a kinked one.
 As the iliotibial band cannot stretch, this makes it very tight and presses the band against the bone harder than it should.
 Pronation also causes the band to ‘flick’ across the bony bump – particularly with a shiny floor / slippery shoe combination.
 If you have had other therapy for this condition, you have probably been told that the band is tight and needs to be worked on to stretch it.
 This is very different to our understanding of the condition where the band is a static length but its attachment points have moved away from each other making it ‘tight’.

 In between the bone and the band is a small fluid filled sack called a bursa.
 It look not unlike an oversized jelly-bean.
 Too much pressure from the tight band will cause it to become inflamed (called bursitis) and painful.
 As the bump is technically called the greater trochanter, this condition is also referred to as trochanteric bursitis.
 Men are far less likely to be afflicted with iliotibial band syndrome than women but often have a severe case if they are.